michaelarn0ld/zettelkasten-public/202112061620/README.md

 access ```private```.
 When we do this, the only way for them to interact with those fields is through methods (getters and setters) that they can access.

+The ```final``` keyword may appear after an access modifier.
+If this optional keyword is used then it means that once the value for the field is recieved during construction, then it can no longer change; after this point it is read only!

 ## Related
 [202111300552](../202111300552) - Java: Questions on Strings